GoInterject/GoInterject.github.io/wDeveloper/L-Dev-AdvancedDataSave.md

 ![](/images/L-Dev-AdvancedDataSave/SPInsertToDataToProcess.png)
 <br>

-### Set Deleted
+### Set IsDeleted Flag

 After the "BEGIN TRAN t1" line, you are going to add a section that handles marking which records are deleted.
 Technically, the deletions can be handled in the Merge statement.
-However, since you are doing a soft delete and want the output of 'DELETE' along with the Excel_Row, it must be done outside the Merge statement.
+However, since you are doing a [soft delete](#setting-up-the-soft-delete) and want the output of 'DELETE' along with the Excel_Row, it must be done outside the Merge statement.
 The following code sets the "IsDeleted" flag in the target table wherever the @DataToProcess column is marked "yes" for deletion.
 It also outputs information to the @ChangeLog table:

 ![](/images/L-Dev-AdvancedDataSave/SPSetDeleted.png)
 <br>

 ### Set Added Back

-Just after the previous section, you will add a section that handles the case where a previously deleted record is added back again.
+After the addition in the previous section, you will add a section that handles the case where a previously deleted record is added back again.
 If this section is missing and handled by the Merge statement, it will see it as a typical 'UPDATE'.
 By handling it here, you can distinguish it as an 'ADDED_BACK'.
 If the record is not marked for deletion and is currently deleted, this will switch the "IsDeleted" flag to 0 (false):

 ![](/images/L-Dev-AdvancedDataSave/SPSetAdded.png)
 <br>